wittfabian/djangae/README.md

 * A `shell` command that correctly sets up the environment/database.
 (Note, we should support this set up for any custom commands as well, see TODO.md).

+## Supported Django Versions

+The intention is always to support the last two versions of Django, although older versions may work.
+Currently only Django 1.6 is supported, but 1.7 support is in the pipeline.

 ## The Database Backend